department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/ConvertDate.md

 Return: FHIR DateTime

 Given that the Fileman date is slightly different than HL7.
 The conversion is simple.
+The most important part is that the first three digits are the number of years since 1700.

 See [FileMan date](http://www.vistapedia.com/index.php/Date_formats)